trviph/saigon/content/en/posts/data-normalization.md

 We will be discussing data abstraction, commonly known as data modeling.
 As software engineers, we often have to translate fuzzy, real-world concepts into some kind of structured information (classes, attributes, methods, variables, functions) that can be understood and processed by the software.
 Think about representing a "person", depending on the context, they might become a "user", an "employee", a "seller", or something else entirely, each with different properties.
 This is the first layer of data modeling, extracting a discrete set of attributes from the real-world representation.
 We also won't be discussing this layer here, because it is too broad and often depends heavily on the problem we try to solve, and the domain knowledge we possess.

 > However, if you are interested, check out "Data and Reality" by William Kent.
 The book touches upon this level of data modeling and is very interesting to read.
-I am not affiliated by any means, just thought that it is a good read and should be shared.

 Instead, we will be discussing the next layer, how to translate these abstracted entities into a data format to be easily stored, managed, and understood, specifically into SQL tables, by exploring the famous Normal Forms.